 I don’t know any woman that wants to be the same as men, but plenty that what equity and fairness.

 We should never strive for sameness.
-Not because one gender is different from another, or a particular race is different from another, or people with certain sexual preferences are different from those with other preferences, or that people with or without certain religious beliefs are different, or people from certain parts of the world or regions within a country are different.
+Not because one gender is different from another, or a particular race is different from another, or people with certain sexual preferences or sexual identify are different from those with other preferences or identify a certain way, or that people with or without certain religious beliefs are different, or people from certain parts of the world or regions within a country are different.
 We shouldn’t strive for sameness because WE ARE ALL INDIVIDUALS.
 We are different.
-I am not the same as everyone who shares my gender, race, sexual preferences, beliefs, or geographic location.
+I am not the same as everyone who shares my gender, race, sexual preferences, sexual identify, beliefs, or geographic location.

 There is a sameness that unites us all.
 Where we are the same is that we are humans.
 Humanism is about not defining ourselves and not defining others by categories of gender, race, religion, geography, sexual preferences, you name it.
 It is about defining ourselves by how we treat others and define them by how they treat us and others.
 It’s about how we interact with others and how we make others feel and how they make us feel.
 It’s by the equity and fairness, both in how we treat others and how we expect others to treat us and everyone else.
 If we must categorize people, categorize them by “healthy or toxic,” nothing more.

 I think that has been the secret sauce to my happiness.
 I have filtered out any toxic people and any toxic thoughts.
 I surrounded myself with people who are healthy for me and I focus on the things that fulfill me and give me purpose.
 I have found equity and fairness in my marriage and in my dealings with friends and family.